leahjlou/react-hooks-examples/README.md

 This component shows a basic way to use the `useState` hook to manage local state for simple username and password inputs.

+For comparison, there is also a `LoginFormClass` component, which shows the same login form written as a Class component.

 ### Timer: `useEffect`

 The `Timer` component is found in `src/timer`.